beetboxvm/beetbox/docs/contributing/contributing.md

 Contributing is easy, the hardest part is knowing which project to add your pull request to.

-The main knowledge required is [Ansible](https://www.ansible.com/): it's pretty easy to pick up and they have some good docs available &mdash; http://docs.ansible.com/.
+The main knowledge required is [Ansible](https://www.ansible.com/): it's pretty easy to pick up and there is very good [Ansible documentation](http://docs.ansible.com/) available.

-The main project Beetbox core (https://github.com/beetboxvm/beetbox) is essentially some plumbing to initiate a set of external roles hosted on [Ansible galaxy](https://galaxy.ansible.com).
+The [Beetbox project](https://github.com/beetboxvm/beetbox) is essentially some plumbing to initiate a set of external roles hosted on [Ansible galaxy](https://galaxy.ansible.com).

 We have a few internal ansible tasks, but these are only for low level setup and a few features like custom tasks and the welcome message you see at the end of provisioning.